Dynamic Content

 and section_2

-refer to the content of the row. [user.language]
+referring to the content of the row for each user.language

-property refers to the column that would display according to the User's language code.
+property in the associated column to display according to the User's language code.

 Build out the design of your email and substitute all text that needs to be rendered from your dynamic content.
 Once you replace the boilerplate liquid syntax with your CSV file and dynamic content properties, your liquid syntax should be like the examples below.
 Please note these examples refer to the CSV example shown above.

-You can update button URLs, and even swap out the unsubscribe language, by editing the "Text to display".
+Note that you can update all aspects of the email from the Subject line, Preheader text, button text, URLs, and even swap out the unsubscribe language, by editing the "Text to display".

-To view your email and how it will be sent to your customers, you'll want to set up a segment of test emails and send out a message to that segment.
+To view your message and how it will be sent to your customers, you'll want to set up a segment of test users and send out a message to that segment.

 Create a CSV of test users

-Create the CSV file of test recipients, and add at minimum email
+Create the CSV file of test recipients, and add at minimum of:

 Make sure the language follows the language_code format.